akshat-n02/akshat-n02.github.io/pages/projects.md

     <p>Hi, I am Akshat, born in the US to Indian parents, but mostly raised in Munich.
 During my Bachelor's in Amsterdam, I started pursuing work and hobbies in events, music, and sound, and quickly realised this is what I want to do long term.</p>
     <p>Based in Berlin, I am studying audio engineering and working as a freelancer across both large and small scale events.
 My background is in data science and business, but I have been redirecting those technical skills into audio and communication work, a mix that lets me move between technical, creative, and administrative roles pretty naturally.
 I am comfortable handling a range of tasks from running sound systems, live mixing, managing events, working with artists, media editing, to dealing with clients, operations and logistics.</p>
     <p>Sound has always fascinated me, not just from a technical point of view, but also how it can shape experiences and bring people together.
 That is what pulls me toward events in particular, the hands-on work with artists and production setups, but also the social energy of it, being around people, reading the room, making things happen in real time.
 I am especially drawn to the intersection of technology and art.</p>
     <p>I believe I bring a calm and grounded presence to the environments I work in, especially in fast-paced or high-pressure situations.
-Outside of work, you will mostly find me making music, playing guitar, mixing vinyl, bouldering, or simply enjoying nature :-)</p>
+Outside of work, you will mostly find me making music, playing guitar, mixing vinyl, bouldering, or enjoying nature</p>
     <p>If any of this resonates with what you are working on or you would simply like to chat, I would love to hear from you.
 Thanks for coming by!</p>
   </div>
 </div>